Fordi/json-plus/tools/create-docs.md

 ### TODO

-* See if the railroad diagram generator has a node lib
+* See if there's a node library for railroad diagram generation
+* Encapsulate the ripping appart of json-plus.xhtml using node.
+Should be doable, I just needed the browser for feedback while I was developing the postprocessor, so I couldn't include filesystem stuff to throw the files where they should be.
 * The stylesheets are a pain, and splitting them out from the SVG was a mistake made in the spirit of best practices.
 The SVG files would be more reusable if standalone.